Goliyon Ki Raasleela Ram-Leela: Soundtrack

 The soundtrack album is composed by Sanjay Leela Bhansali, which is his second film after Guzaarish (2010), and lyrics were written by Siddharth–Garima.
 Monty Sharma composed the background score.
 The album features eleven songs, except one track "Mor Bani Thanghat Kare" is a 1944 Gujarati song translated by Jhaverchand Meghani and composed by Hemu Gadhavi.
 The remaining tracks were composed by Bhansali himself.
-The soundtrack album was released on 2 October 2013 after a delay due to Ranveer Singh's health issues.
+The soundtrack album was released on 4 October 2013 after a delay due to Ranveer Singh's health issues.

-Daily News and Analysis gave the album four stars out of five and called it "a feast for music lovers" and writes, "Bhansali adds grandeur to the album with his compositions but at the same time gives enough space to the singers to shine."
-Yashika Mathur of Business Standard stated, "The strong point of the "Ram-Leela" album is the soft romantic songs.
-Bhansali has put his best 'musical' foot forward."
-Joginder Tuteja of Rediff.com stated, "With just about everything working for the music of Ram Leela, what with classical, folk, fusion as well as contemporary sound finding their place under the sun, Bhansali makes sure that the soundtrack stands out from the clutter of some below average music of some notable biggies that have been making the rounds."